The Penn State Extension Master Gardeners of Lancaster County have the perfect presentation on a variety of home gardening topics for the public.

 Herbs for Attracting Pollinators

 New!
 Use native and introduced herbs to attract pollinators and other beneficial insects to your garden.
 Fourteen herbs will be featured that create beauty, foster species diversity and interdependence, and provide a delicious harvest for the gardener.
-Tips are provided to assure success.
+Tips are provided to ensure success.

 Square Foot Gardening